Haslus/CS397/Submission/README.txt

 X4 - 12.55
 X5 - 17.87
 X6 - 6.38

+I have also tried using other exponents, combining linear, quadratic and both at the same time.
+Combinations like 1/1/1/2/1/2/2 or 1/1/1/2/2/1/1/1 have not yieled better results, and by that I mean that the cost was always higher.
+Using preset thetas for some values also did not improve the model, and some did improve it, but the function made no sense, at least for me, so I discarded then.

 o Write down the function the model uses to predict.
 Explain how you interpret the function you got.
 If we write the previous data as a function, we get: